Johnny2136/johnny2136.github.io/_posts/2018-7-27-100DaysOfCode - Day7.md

 **Today 's Progress**: I continued the challanges in [Introduction to Basic Algorithm Scripting](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/basic-algorithm-scripting) I coded for 1.5 hours.

-**Thoughts**: This week is a tough week I had another long day at work (counting the hellish commute) and was knee deep in Docker CLI and RedHat's OpenShift.
-I feel like I could sleep for a week.
+**Thoughts**: This week is a tough week I had another long day at work (counting the hellish commute) and was knee deep in DockerFiles CLI and RedHat's OpenShift.
+I feel like I could sleep for a whole day.
 Tomorrow it’s another long commute day.
-The Challenges seem hard, to me coming up with code from scratch is difficult.
+The Challenges seem hard, to me coming up with code from scratch is difficult it feels like a white board interview.

 ```javascript
 //Find the Longest Word in a String